GeneCloud1485/Drama-in-History/docs/4_combat/combat.md

 > Drama: 2Dd {6,1,1} for -1 success and a total of 1 net success.
 > This is a Yes... but outcome, the squire is wavering, but decides to take the extra 1 penalty dice to convert this to a success.
 Shouting in pain, he grits his teeth and prepare to fight on (with two persistent penalty dice from the pain).

+Passing a courage test allows the actor to continue acting.
+Failing takes the actor out of the action.
+- Pass-out
+- Fall to floor, slump in saddle etc [TODO]
+- Consequences?

-**Check For Knock-down**
+#### **Check For Knock-down**
+A secondary consequence of melee
 - If the net number of successes is greater than P stat but less than P+A the defender is knocked to their knees
 - If the level of success is greater than P+A then the defender is knocked to the floor
+- If a courage test is failed the actor will fall to the floor
+-

-_E.g.
+> _E.g.
 An attacker beating a defender who has P2 A2 by 1 level of success will push the defender back but not materially impact their position_

-_Or if the level of success was 3, the defender is knocked to their knees_
+> _Or if the level of success was 3, the defender is knocked to their knees_

-_Or if 5 levels of success then the defender is knocked to the floor_
+> _Or if 5 levels of success then the defender is knocked to the floor_

-**Surviving Damage**
+#### **Surviving Damage**
 -   When Grit = 0, add 1 additional die to the persistent penalty pool.
 -   Any Flesh wound of 2 or more requires a Courageous trait test at level 1 to avoid collapsing in pain

-_E.g.
+> _E.g.
 Having 'Courageous 5', after taking 2 points of Flesh from an axe hit the target much achieve 1 success from their 5 dice pool to stay in the fight._

--   Any critical hit Flesh wound or a wound which does 50% of max Flesh, requires an immediate test of TNS2 Courage check 2, requiring 2 successes to stay in the fight.
+-   Any critical hit Flesh wound or a wound which does 50% of max Flesh, requires medical attention [TODO]
 -   Critical wounds require medical attention and add 2 persistent penalty die to the pool.
 -   Being reduced to 1 current flesh also requires a Courage test TNS 2 to avoid passing out
 -   When Flesh reaches 0 or below the target is automatically knocked out and falls prone